hackfestca/hfscoreboard/README.md

 Initialize database
 -------------------

-You might want to configure categories, authors, flags and settings.
+You might want to configure categories, authors, flags and other settings.

 To do so, edit `sql/data.sql`, update files in `import/` and run `initDB.py -d`.
 Important: This will delete all data.
     ```
     $ ./initDB.py -h
     usage: initDB.py [-h] [-v] [--debug] [--tables] [--functions] [--data]